Skip to content

 • Who should be engaged with as part of this process, and how should this engagement be structured?

-1. An interactive tool for building assurance cases
+1. An interactive tool for building assurance cases (accessible here)

-3. The community infrastructure that promotes open and collaborative practices
+3. The community infrastructure that promotes open and collaborative practices (see community resources)

 The main component of the TEA platform is the interactive tool that allows members of a project team to iteratively develop an assurance case using a graphical interface.
+Figure 1. shows an example assurance case.

 In short, an assurance case presents an argument, in a logical and graphical format, about how an ethical goal has been achieved.
 The key to an assurance case is the structure of the argument.

-Element 2: User Guidance and Documentation
+Feature 2: User Training and Resources

-Element 3: Community Infrastructure
+Feature 3: Community Infrastructure

-A key part of trustworthy and ethical assurance is meaningful engagement with stakeholders and users.
 For instance, a project team may believe that they have carried out the set of actions and decisions that are sufficient to justify a claim made about the fairness of an AI system.
 However, the complexity of an ethical principles such as fairness means that it is easy to (unintentionally) overlook a core property that disproportionately affects a group of users (e.g. representativeness of data, equitable impact of a system).

 Furthermore, our understanding of trustworthy and ethical assurance evolves as the capabilities of sociotechnical systems, such as AI systems or digital twins, also evolves.
 Therefore, it is vital that the process of developing and communicating assurance cases, where possible, is done in an open and collaborative manner.